kumarshantanu/dot-emacs/README.md

 A lean setup for Clojurians.

-Based on https://gitlab.com/nilenso/dotemacs and some additions.
+Based on https://gitlab.com/nilenso/dotemacs and some additions and changes.

 ## Installation